 Flexibility and Customization

 Blogger: Blogger is only a blogging platform with very limited flexibility and customization.
-Even you can’t install Blogger at your server.
+Even you can’t install Blogger on your server.
 Google can shut it down whenever they want.

-WordPress: WordPress is famous regarding customization and flexibility.
-You have countless options from setting up to design, differentiate and turn it into a more secure platform.
-You already know WordPress is an open source solution which means you have the freedom to add/edit/delete any theme, template or plugin anytime you want.
+WordPress: WordPress is famous for customization and flexibility.
+You have countless options from setting up to designing, differentiating, and turning it into a more secure platform.
+You already know WordPress is an open-source solution which means you have the freedom to add/edit/delete any theme, template, or plugin anytime you want.

 Security and Development

 Blogger: When you are using Blogger, you don’t need to worry about its security.
-Offering a simple, limited and primary blogging solution, Google will take care of your site as its own.
+Offering a simple, limited, and primary blogging solution, Google will take care of your site as its own.
 There is no need or opportunity to develop something with the Blogger.
-Just sign up and start publishing your contents.
+Just sign up and start publishing your content.

 WordPress: If you are using WordPress as your blogging platform, you know you are the only owner of your site.
 And you have full control over your platform and all the data and contents.
 So, you should take care of your blog on your own.

-But you don’t need to worry about as you can easily do that just adding a plugin or updating default settings.
-You can easily set up and maintain backups of your necessary information and posts you have published.
+But you don’t need to worry about it as you can easily do that just by adding a plugin or updating default settings.
+You can easily set up and maintain backups of the necessary information and posts you have published.

-As an open source solution, WordPress is always under development.
-With time, WordPress is becoming more powerful and ensuring security as a priority basis.
+As an open-source solution, WordPress is always under development.
+With time, WordPress is becoming more powerful, and ensuring security is a priority basis.
 You could read the article to know more about WordPress Security Guideline and keep yourself updated.

 Ownership and Future

-This is the outstanding possibility only could be imagined with an open source platform.
-WordPress is here only give you support to grow, communicate and create your own way to the future.
+This is an outstanding possibility that only could be imagined with an open-source platform.
+WordPress is here only to give you support to grow, communicate and create your own way to the future.

 Community and Earning

-Blogger: You have an option to connect and maintain a community with Google+ when you are using Blogger.
-It’s limited and also not so popular or even well known.
+Blogger: You have the option to connect and maintain a community with Google+ when you are using Blogger.
+It’s limited and also not so popular or even well-known.
 Google+ is going to be closed in April of 2019.

 You can earn with your Blogger site, but it’s not so easy.
-Blogger is famous as the personal blogging platform not professional.
+Blogger is famous as a personal blogging platform not a professional.
 You would rarely find a website built with the Blogger in google ranking.
 Thus, earning with Blogger is possible but not so used to.